Celebrity Couples Who Follow Vegan Diets Together

 There’s no doubt that the vegan movement is sweeping Hollywood.
-Celebrities, such as Alicia Silverstone and Natalie Portman, are using their star power to push the needle forward as some of Hollywood’s most vocal vegan activists.
+Celebrities such as Alicia Silverstone and Natalie Portman are using their star power to push the needle forward as some of Hollywood’s most vocal vegan activists.
 But not all of these plant-loving stars are on their own.
 There are many celebrity couples where both partners swear by an animal-free diet and lifestyle.

 MORE: 16 Vegan Celebrities Who Will Make You Want to Go Plant-Based

-To give you a look at which stars’ homes are meatless and free of animal products, we’ve rounded up TK celebrity couples who are vegan.
+To give you a look at which stars’ homes are meatless and free of animal products, we’ve rounded up some celebrity couples who are vegan.
 Some of these couples might surprise you, while others, like Miley Cyrus and Liam Hemsworth, have been preaching the vegan lifestyle for years now.
 Check out which fan-favorite Hollywood couples are completely plant-based ahead.

 Miley Cyrus and Liam Hemsworth

 In 2014, Cyrus went vegan.
 She explained to Paper magazine that she went plant-based after her dog, Floyd, was mauled by a coyote, which led her to stop using animal products immediately.
-Since then, Cyrus has also raised her pig as vegan and gotten a sunflower tattoo (the logo of The Vegan Society) on her arm to celebrate her vegan lifestyle.
+Since then, Cyrus has also raised her pig as vegan and gotten a sunflower tattoo (the logo of the Vegan Society) on her arm to celebrate her vegan lifestyle.
 “I realized these are intelligent animals,” she said on an episode of The Tonight Show with Jimmy Fallon.

 A year later, in 2015, Cyrus’s on-again, off-again boyfriend, Liam Hemsworth, followed in her vegan footsteps.
-He told Men’s Journal that his decision was inspired by him learning more about the abuse that went into producing meat and other animal products.
+He told Men’s Journal that his decision was inspired by his learning more about the abuse that went into producing meat and other animal products.
 “My own health, and after all the information I gathered about the mistreatment of animals, I couldn’t continue to eat meat.
 The more I was aware of, the harder and harder it was to do,” Hemsworth said.

-Hemsworth also said that he was inspired to go vegan because of his Hunger Games costar, Woody Harrelson, who has been on the plant-based diet for more than 30 years.
+Hemsworth also said that he was inspired to go vegan by his Hunger Games costar Woody Harrelson, who has been on the plant-based diet for more than 30 years.
 “I have a lot of friends who are vegan.
 Woody Harrelson was actually one of the original reasons I became vegan, because he’s been vegan for, I don’t know, 30 years or something.
 So, with the facts I was gathering, and then just how I was physically feeling, I felt like I had to do something different, so I adopted this vegan-diet lifestyle,” Hemsworth said.

 Ellen DeGeneres and Portia de Rossi